Instability of the halocline at the North Pole

-where $x$ and $z$ are the horizontal and vertical coordinates at time $t$ of the particle labeled by the real parameters $a$ and $b$, with $b\leq b_0<0$.
-See \citep{HenryG, ConstantinBook, Abrashkin, S2015} for a modern review of Gerstner's solution.\\ One essential feature of the aforementioned solution is that it is found in the Lagrangian formalism.
-Lagrangian solutions have the advantage that the fluid kinematics can easily described explicitly (see \citep{Bennett}), as in the Lagrangian framework one specifies the motion of each fluid particle, whereas in the Eulerian framework the fluid motion is described by the determination of the fluid velocity at a fixed point in space.\\ The Lagrangian formalism has resulted to be particularly useful to find exact solutions to many models in the oceanography context. \cite{Pollard} generalized Gerstner's trochoidal solution to account for Earth's rotation, and, more recently, Gerstner-like solutions were used to describe equatorial waves \citep{C2012, C-GRL, C2013, C2014, 25}, wave-current interactions \citep{17, 43, 44} and edge waves \citep{Mollo, 7, 32, Weber, Miao, S2014}.
-See also \citep{S2013} for Gerstner waves in the case of a still-water surface and \citep{31} for Pollard waves in equatorial regions. \\ Once an exact solution is given, a natural question that arises is its stability.
-Broadly speaking, a flow is stable when small perturbations do not alter the main characteristics of the motion, whereas instability occurs when the effects of some disturbances grow with time (see \cite{CG, stability}).\\ The aim of this paper is to present a stability analysis of a three-dimensional geophysical flow derived in \citep{mio} to describe the halocline of the region of the Arctic Ocean centered around the North Pole via a $3-$layer model.
+The Lagrangian formalism has proved particularly effective for deriving exact solutions of several oceanographic models. \cite{Pollard} generalized Gerstner’s trochoidal solution to incorporate Earth’s rotation, and more recently, Gerstner-like constructions have been employed to model equatorial waves \citep{C2012, C-GRL, C2013, C2014, 25}, wave–current interactions \citep{17, 43, 44}, and edge waves \citep{Mollo, 7, 32, Weber, Miao, S2014}.
+See also \citep{S2013} for Gerstner waves in the case of a still-water surface, and \citep{31} for Pollard-type waves in equatorial regions.\\ Once an exact solution is given, a natural question that arises is its stability.
+Broadly speaking, a flow is stable when small perturbations do not alter the main characteristics of the motion, whereas instability occurs when the effects of some disturbances grow with time (see \cite{CG, stability}).
+A detailed understanding of the instability is key to identifying the mechanisms that prompt the transition from the exact coherent large-scale structure to turbulent, chaotic flow, which in turn causes mixing (see \cite{Staquet_CISM, S_S}).\\ The aim of this paper is to present a stability analysis of a three-dimensional geophysical flow derived in \citep{mio} to describe the halocline of the region of the Arctic Ocean centred around the North Pole via a $3-$layer model.